fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/reading-reflections.md

 # Reading Reflections
 You have a short reading response due most days there is a reading assignment.
 The syllabus makes it very clear what you need to do and when.

+These are meant to be somewhat creative exercises to get you to compare and contrast different aspects of the reading and to indicate what you thought was most interesting about them (we all find different things interesting!).
+These are NOT intended to be boring academic regurgitations of the readings.
+You don't want to write those, and I don't want to read them.
+The best advice I can give: be yourself!

 Beginning on the third week, the class will be divided into two groups.
 You only need to remember if you are in Group 1 or Group 2.
 The schedule page makes clear what your group is doing for each day (or if there is no group assignment).
 In other words, the schedule page will tell you what kind of response you're supposed to write; this page describes the different kinds of responses.
 There are three kinds of responses that you'll be asked to do:

 ## Standard Reflection